-Way back when the humble mobile phone began offering more than just a way of talking to someone, it was a real novelty to be able to connect to the information superhighway (ok, so perhaps it was more of a country lane then), and to use email on the move.
+Way back when the humble mobile phone began to offer more than just a way of talking to someone, it was a real novelty to be able to connect to the information superhighway (ok, so perhaps it was more of a country lane then), and to use email on the move.

 Apple, once again, changed everything when they launched the iPhone in 2007.
 The world gasped at the seemingly impossible feats it was able to perform.
 ‘Pinch to zoom’ and ‘swiping’ made audiences around the world shriek in disbelief, yet now, we can barely imagine doing anything else, as this commonplace technology has spread to every device imaginable including tablets, phablets, laptops and desktops.

-So, the question remains; why is it still called a mobile phone when making and receiving phone calls is not only the one thing the vast majority of people do the least with it, but it’s also only one of the many entertainment, utility and and communication functions even the cheapest of devices are capable of performing.
+So, the question remains; why is it still called a mobile phone, when making and receiving phone calls is not only the one thing the vast majority of people do the least with it, but it’s also only one of the many entertainment, utility and communication functions even the cheapest of devices are capable of performing.

-We need a new name for the device that pretty-well everyone in the western world has at least one of!
-The term ‘smart phone’ is only paying homage to the old days, and falls massively short in describing what an incredible piece of technology it is.
+We need a new name for the device that pretty well everyone in the western world has at least one of.
+The term ‘smartphone’ is only paying homage to the old days and falls massively short in describing what an incredible piece of technology it is.